The Extinction Voices exhibition has now finished.

-Among others the veils shroud our rhino, tiger, giraffe and chimpanzee so we can begin to comprehend a world without these extraordinary creatures.
+Among others the veils covered our rhino, tiger, giraffe and chimpanzee so we could begin to comprehend a world without these extraordinary creatures.
 All 32 animals are threatened with high to extreme risk of extinction.

-We’re doing this because of a report released by IPBES in May.
+We did this because of a report released by IPBES in May 2019.
 It revealed that one million species are threatened with extinction because of humans – many within decades.

-It’s not too late for us to make a difference and we hope this display will inspire people to think about what we can all do to protect these unique and precious animals.
+It’s not too late for us to make a difference and we hope this display inspired people to think about what we can all do to protect these unique and precious animals.